Sending Email with Swift Mailer

-Started in 2005, Swift Mailer is a library that provides several classes that allow you to send emails from within your PHP scripts or web applications.
-Swift Mailer has some requirements, however they’re minimal; the library needs PHP 5.2 or higher with the SPL extension and a minimum memory limit of 8MB.
+- Swift Mailer is a powerful, component-based library that allows programmers to send emails easily using an object-oriented approach, with minimal requirements of PHP 5.2 or higher with the SPL extension and a minimum memory limit of 8MB.

 folder.